giacomoh/Random-Reference/README.md

 It's just a python script so i'm not converting it into an EXE, just click on it.

-I tried a bunch of other programs like this, but there were always features that i didn't like.
-I AM NOT A PROGRAMMER, this is held together by duct tape and broken dreams, and the code is at least 60% written by the github AI assistant.
+I AM NOT A PROGRAMMER, this is held together by duct tape and broken dreams, and the code is at least 60% written by Github Copilot.

-Here are the python requirements to run:

-tkinter

-customtkinter == 5.2.2

-darkdetect    == 0.8.0

-numpy         == 1.26.4

-opencv-python == 4.9.0.80

-pillow        == 10.2.0

-scipy         == 1.12.0

-You won't need to CMD install them if you use the EXE file.
-But if you don't want to install and run it, you can use the python script. just download the latest python version, then open your CMD and >pip install X (where X is pillow, customtkinter, tkinter, etc)

 # To do

-- switch from openCV to matlib
-- smoother image movement (lags on larger files)
-- sliders for zoom and posterisation
-- rewrite this but for C++, looks like i underestimated how intensive on the CPU this program would end up being
+- rewrite this but for C++, looks like i underestimated how intensive on the CPU this program would end up being 😓

 If you have any features you'd like to see added you can message me or open a pull request!

-                            ╱|、
-                          (˚ˎ 。7
-                           |、˜〵
-                           じしˍ,)ノ